Gaadek/Gaadek.github.io/_posts/2021-07-02-Dataset-for-macro-loop.md

 tags: [sas,loop,macro,fetch,open,close,cursor]
 ---

-This topic explains how to use a dataset to define a macro loop.
-OK, I need to clarify what this means.
-A macro loop is basically a set of instructions (macro function, macro code, SAS code...) to execute a certain number of times.
-If we know by advance how many time we have too loop, that's perfect, you don't need to go further.
-But if you know only at runtime the list of items to process, then it's a good idea to store these iterms in a dataset, then to loop over this dataset to call a macro.
-Typic example is: you build a list of subjects, then you generate one report per patient.
+This topic explains how to use a SAS dataset as the source definition of a loop.
+This is very useful when you collect data at run time and then want to use these data to perform the same repeated task (e.g. build a list of items, then generate a report for each item)

 # Solution #1: cursor/fetch.
-This method is the one I usualy implement because it's clear, easy to understand/review and **efficient**.
+This method is the one I usually implement because it's clear, easy to understand/review and **efficient**.
-Its drawbacks are it's a lot of code to perform a simple loop and, in case of crash in the middle of the loop, the handler opened to read the dataset remains open and you'll have to restart your SAS session.
+Its drawbacks are it's a lot of code to perform a simple loop and, in case of code crash in the middle of the loop, the handler used to read the dataset remains open and you cannot close it.
+So if you run a second time the code, SAS will notify you that the SAS dataset is already in use.
+You'll have no other choice than restarting your SAS session.
 ```
     %macro loop;
         ...